XachaB/tipafy/README.md

-These python files are wrappers on the ELTK python2 library:
+These python files are wrappers on the ELTK python2 library (sofarrar/e-linguistics):

 http://uakari.ling.washington.edu/e-linguistics/eltk.html